jodersky/akka-serial/Documentation/developer.md

     - put into a "fat" jar, useful for dependency management with sbt (see next section)

 ### Creating a Fat Jar
-The native library produced in the previous step may be bundled into a "fat" jar so that it can be included in SBT projects through its regular dependency mechanisms.
+The native library produced in the previous step may be bundled into a "fat" jar so that it can be included in sbt projects through its regular dependency mechanisms.
 In this process, sbt basically acts as a wrapper script around CMake, calling the native build process and packaging generated libraries.
-Running `sbt native/package` produces the fat jar in `flow-native/target`.
+Running `sbt native/package` produces the fat jar in `native/target`.

 Note: an important feature of fat jars is to include native libraries for several platforms.
-To copy binaries compiled on other platforms to the fat jar, place them in a subfolder of `flow-native/lib_native`.
+To copy binaries compiled on other platforms to the fat jar, place them in a subfolder of `native/lib_native`.
 The subfolder should have the name `$(arch)-$(kernel)`, where `arch` and `kernel` are, respectively, the lower-case values returned by `uname -m` and `uname -s`.

 ### Note About Versioning
 The project and package versions follow a [semantic](http://semver.org/) pattern: `M.m.p`, where